SimonIyamu/File-exchange-with-gpg-encryption/README.md

 Synchronize the hierarchy of files and directories of each client.

 ### mirror_client
+Dependencies: gpgme, libassuan, libgpg-error
 Compilation: make
 Execution: ./mirror_client -n id -c common_dir -i input_dir -m mirror_dir -b buffer_size -l log_file
 where:
 - id: a number to identify this certain client
 - common_dir: is a directory which is used for the communication of the mirror_clients
 - input_dir: is a directory that contains the files that this client wants to share
 - b: the size of the pipe buffer
-- mirror_dir: is the directory where this client will store the files of the rest mirror_clients that participate in the file exchange.
+- mirror_dir: is the directory where this client will store the files of the rest mirror_clients that participate in the file exchange
-- log_file: is a file where are the runtime messages are writen.
+- log_file: is a file where are the runtime messages are writen

 Example:
 ./mirror_client -n 1 -c ./common -i ./1_input -m ./1_mirror -b 100 -l log_file1
 ./mirror_client -n 2 -c ./common -i ./2_input -m ./2_mirror -b 100 -l log_file2

+Note: If the key pair genetion takes longer than a couple of minutes, its probably because of low-entropy.
+To solve the problem, install haveged.

 ### create_infiles.sh
 Creates a hierarchy of files and directories.